StorSimple 8000 series: a hybrid cloud storage solution

 |Low latency and high performance||You can create cloud appliances that take advantage of the high performance, low latency features of Azure premium storage.
 For more information about StorSimple premium cloud appliances, see Deploy and manage a StorSimple Cloud Appliance in Azure.|

 The Microsoft Azure StorSimple solution includes the following components:

 - Microsoft Azure StorSimple device – an on-premises hybrid storage array that contains SSDs and HDDs, together with redundant controllers and automatic failover capabilities.
 The controllers manage storage tiering, placing currently used (or hot) data on local storage (in the device or on-premises servers), while moving less frequently used data to the cloud.

-- StorSimple Cloud Appliance – also known as the StorSimple Virtual Appliance, this is a software version of the StorSimple device that replicates the architecture and most capabilities of the physical hybrid storage device.
+- StorSimple Cloud Appliance – also known as the StorSimple Virtual Appliance.
+A software version of the StorSimple device that replicates the architecture and most capabilities of the physical hybrid storage device.
 The StorSimple Cloud Appliance runs on a single node in an Azure virtual machine.
 Premium virtual devices, which take advantage of Azure premium storage, are available in Update 2 and later.